How Does a VPN Tunnel Work?

 Protocols That Make VPN Tunnels Possible

 VPN tunnels rely on various protocols like OpenVPN, IKEv2, L2TP/IPSec, and WireGuard.
 Each has its strengths in terms of speed, security, and compatibility.
-OpenVPN is widely popular for its balance between performance and protection.
+OpenVPN is widely popular for its balance between security and performance.
 It uses encryption libraries such as OpenSSL and can run over multiple ports, making it harder to detect or block.
 IKEv2 is another favorite for mobile devices thanks to its stability during network changes.

 L2TP combined with IPSec adds an extra security layer.
 It packages your data twice, making it more challenging for unauthorized parties to break through.
-Although it might not be the fastest protocol, it’s still a go-to option for many users seeking reliability.
+Although it might not be the fastest protocol, it is still a go-to option for many users seeking reliability.
 WireGuard is the newcomer, offering advanced cryptography and a leaner codebase for potentially faster connections.

 Picking the right protocol often depends on your needs.
 If you prioritize speed and simplicity, WireGuard might be your best friend.
 For versatility, OpenVPN is a solid choice.
 Those who rely on mobile connections often lean toward IKEv2.
 Each protocol shapes how a VPN tunnel manages encryption and handles the flow of your online traffic.